uqlibrary/technology-training/R/terminology.md

 * **Script**: a text file that contains R code.
 Useful to store a series of command, document the code with comments, and share it with others.
 An essential part of making you work reproducible.
 * **Session**: every time you open R or RStudio, you start a fresh R session, i.e. there is no inputs and outputs in your console (and your environment is empty, unless you make use of an RData file).
 * **Source** panel: in RStudio, the panel where we edit scripts, but also where the viewer lets us explore data frames.
 "Sourcing" a script means importing all the objects and functions defined inside it.
+* **Tidyverse**: if R is a _language_, the [Tidyverse](https://www.tidyverse.org/) is the most popular of its _dialects_.
+It is a cohesive group of data science packages that share a data structure, a design philosophy and a grammar.
+Many people will directly load the Tidyverse as soon as they start writing an R script (but you can pick and choose which packages you need too).
 * **Vector**: most often used to refer to an object that contains several values (i.e an object of one dimension, as it has a length greater than 1).
 * **Variable**: in R, "variable" most often means "a column in a data frame" (but some people might use it to mean "object").
 * **Warning**: not as bad as an error.
 Usually something important to take note of, but that doesn't mean running the code failed.